postsharp/Metalama.Documentation/content/conceptual/deployment/dotnet-tool.md

     ```

-    where `<VERSION>` is the version found in the first step.
+    where `<VERSION>` is the version number you found in the first step.

-Metalama Command Line Tool is now available through the `metalama` command.
+The Metalama Command Line Tool is now available through the `metalama` command.